chef/chef-web-docs/content/resources/bash/_index.md

       match.'
 - property: timeout
-  ruby_type: Integer, Float
+  ruby_type: Integer, String, Float
   required: false
   default_value: '3600'
-  new_in: null
   description_list:
-  - markdown: 'The amount of time (in seconds) a command is to wait before timing
+  - markdown: The amount of time (in seconds) a command is to wait before timing out.

-      out.'
 - property: user
   ruby_type: String, Integer
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'The user name or user ID that should be changed before running a